 Recently I was given the opportunity to interview Cinematographer Johnny Derango (Small Town Crime, Lost on Purpose), who returns to aid the Nelms Brothers in lensing their latest film FATMAN starring Mel Gibson, Walton Goggins, and Marianne Jean-Baptiste.
-This transcript is a condensed version of a longer-form interview conducted as a new Podcast I’d like to get going that I’m calling “Shootin’ It with Kenny McMillan“.
+This transcript is a condensed version of a longer-form interview conducted as a new Podcast I’d like to get going [edit: this became Frame & Reference!
+Slightly different concept but this talk with Johnny was ostensibly the pilot].
 You can watch the full interview here, but this written version gets to the meat of the matter if you’re in a hurry or prefer to read.
-Shootin’ It aims to be a relatively unstructured discussion of Cinematography/Filmmaking/The Work with those who do it, with topics ranging beyond just the behind the scenes of the film in question, hopefully uncovering interesting insights into how the artists approach the art as well as their tastes and philosophy as it pertains to filmmaking.
-If these types of interviews appeal to you and you’d like to see more, please let me know in the comments of the video, here on PVC, or tweet me @kwmcmillan.
-However you take your discussions, I’m pleased to present to you my interview with Johnny Derango.

 Kenny: Talk to me about your collaboration with your gaffer.